myfirebase/docs/docs/installation.md

 - Create a new project through firebase [console](https://console.firebase.google.com).

 !!! info
-    After creating a new firbase project, copy and past the configuration object in you project, `/src/firebase/config.js`
+    After creating a new firbase project, copy and past the configuration object in your project, `/src/firebase/config.js`

 - Login with your google account.